MUNsdh/readthedocs/docs/source/Tool Changes.rst

    a.
 The slot allocated for the tool (ie. T1) - This is the slot that this specific tool HAS to be in.
 You may have to change the tool (see below).

    b.
 The type of tool (ie. flat end mill) - This is the type of tool.
-See *LINK* for tool types.

    c.
-Tool diameter (ie. 6.35mm) - This is the shaft diameter of the tool and is useful when looking for the specific tool size (especially for drill and chamfer tools)
+Tool diameter (ie. 3.4 mm) - This is the diameter of the tool and is useful when looking for the specific tool size (especially for drills)

    d.
 The tool description (ie. ¼” Flat Endmill) - This includes the full tool description (size, type, etc.)